 - State-of-the-art review: There is a lot of recent literature on the costs of individual "in-house" developed HPC or HTC centres or campus Grid systems and their comparison with commercial "ondemand" cloud services, and in particular the dominant player in the market, i.e. Amazon Elastic Compute Cloud (Amazon EC2).
-The majority of these studies use a price for core/hour which ranges from around 0.015 Euros (Magellan report) to around 0.40 Euros (University of Washington) in the US1; around 0.075 in the UK (Hawtin et al. 2012 for JISC) and around 0.09 Euros for a sample of EGI centres in Europe (e-IRGSP2 small scale study in 2009). - The sample for the e-FISCAL findings was relatively good; 26 answers from 14 countries.
+The majority of these studies use a price for core/hour which ranges from around 0.015 Euros (Magellan report) to around 0.020 Euros (University of Washington) in the US1; around 0.075 Euros in the UK (Hawtin et al. 2012 for JISC) and around 0.09 Euros for a sample of EGI centres in Europe (e-IRGSP2 small scale study in 2009). - The sample for the e-FISCAL findings was relatively good; 26 answers from 14 countries.
 However, high-end HPC centres (such as the PRACE Tier-0s) or other high-end HTC centres (such as the WLCG Tier-1s participating in EGI) are not included.
 This was mostly due to confidentiality reasons, particularly specific non-disclosure agreements between the vendors and those centres that do not allow for the publication of detailed cost information.
-There are on-going discussions with the coordinators of the EGI-InSPIRE and PRACE IP projects aiming to gather a minimum degree of information from these centres by the end of the project (through a "lighter" questionnaire).
-Striking a balance between the level of detail and ease of use was challenging, but we had to go for a relatively "ambitious" one in the first year.
-PRACE is also working on the estimation of Total Cost of Ownership (TCO) of its infrastructure, and we hope to be able to use the calculations as additional input. - The e-FISCAL median values (which take into account the so-called "outliers" that are either very high or low compared to typical values) are around 0.05€/CPU hour in 2010 and 0.0337€/CPU hour e-FISCAL : Financial Study for Sustainable Computing e-Infrastructures Deliverable D2.2 - Computing e-Infrastructure cost calculation at national and European level in 2011, while averages are similar to the e-IRGSP2 ones (around 0.10 €/CPU hour in 2010 and 0.08 in 2011).
+There are on-going discussions with the EGI-InSPIRE and PRACE IP projects aiming to gather a minimum degree of information from these centres by the end of the project (through a "lighter" questionnaire).
+Striking a balance between the level of detail and ease of use was challenging, but we had to go for a relatively "ambitious" one in the first year. - The e-FISCAL median values (which take into account the so-called "outliers" that are either very high or low compared to typical values) are around 0.05€/logical CPU hour in 2010 and 0.03€/logical CPU hour in 2011, while averages are similar to the e-IRGSP2 ones (around 0.10 €/logical CPU hour e-FISCAL : Financial Study for Sustainable Computing e-Infrastructures Deliverable D2.2 - Computing e-Infrastructure cost calculation at national and European level in 2010 and 0.08€/logical CPU hour in 2011).
 This shows that the e-FISCAL initial findings are in-line with studies reported elsewhere.